a building - founders hall at dusk

 Change to an Option within the Program

-Students enrolled in the English, Environmental Systems, Natural Resources, and Psychology master’s programs may switch to another option within the program by completing a “Request for Program Variation or Waiver” form available in the Graduate Studies website via AdobeSign.
+Students enrolled in English, Environmental Systems, Natural Resources, and Psychology master’s programs may switch to another option within the program by completing a “Request for Program Variation or Waiver” form available on the Graduate Studies website via AdobeSign.

 Students who want to change from one master’s program to another will need to completely reapply.
 This includes completing the CSU application and paying the $55 application fee.
 In addition, they will need to submit supplemental application materials required by the program to which they are applying.
 Only one application per term can be submitted.